acapellas4u/music-hacker-toolbox/README.md

 ## Example

-`Usage: ./get-twitter-handle.py [OPTIONS]"
+`Usage: ./get-twitter-handle.py [OPTIONS]"`
-Gets Twitter handle from given input string (or list of strings from file), representing artist's name.
--a | --artist :: name of the artist, e.g. ("Iron Maiden") -f | --file :: list of artists from a .txt file`
+`Gets Twitter handle from given input string (or list of strings from file), representing artist's name.` `-a | --artist :: name of the artist, e.g. ("Iron Maiden")z `-f | --file :: list of artists from a .txt file`

 ## Future